ppy/osu-wiki/news/2020-09-05-mappers-report-august.md

 ## <a id="around-community"></a>Around the Community

 We're back with the "Around the Community" section, this time with an interesting project for all the modders!
-Should you have/know about something worth including, be sure to let [Feerum](https://osu.ppy.sh/users/4815717) or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
+Should you have something worth including, be sure to let [Feerum](https://osu.ppy.sh/users/4815717) or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
 We're happy to give it more attention in our news post!

 ### Modding Mentorship